Fanceir/Fanceir/README.md

 ## Hi there 👋
-I'm a Computer Science and Technology student passionate about frontend development.
+I'm a Computer Science and Technology student passionate about frontend development, currently diving deep into learning React.

 ## 📫 How to reach me
 - **Email**: [fx_official@outlook.com](fx_official@outlook.com)